What Is Resilience?

 Plus, adversity can happen to all of us.

-But I do know we all can learn to be more resilient.
+But I do know we all can learn more about employee wellness.

 What is resilience?